 He chuckled sarcastically.
 “You’re an engineer.
 My engineer.
 Keep your engineering thoughts between you and me from now on.”

-He stomped away from me, toward the wheel, waving his hands toward the sails.
+He stomped away, toward the wheel, waving his hands toward the sails.
 “Sorry, boys, but it looks like we’re a bit short-handed.
 Those in the fore hammocks are now the starboard watch.
 Get us underway.
 You’ll get an extra coin when we reach New Nassau.
 Port watch, clean the guns and get some rest.”

 The men stepped to.
+I saw Lincoln and Mukki scooping up muskets with drooped shoulders.
 The shadow of the ship fell over the boats as the sun rose behind us.
 I heard the slap of bare feet beside me.
 Bob the Hippie leaned down over my face and showed his teeth, but I could no longer see it as a smile.

 “I never meant to cause you any sorrow,” he sang.